ViniciusKendy17/Manga_hub/README.md

-# Manga_hub
+<h1>Manga_hub</h1>

+> Status: Developing ⚠️

-Manga_hub is a web commerce book where anyone can sell their products, such as a manga, novel and more.
+#SIMPLE DESCRIPTION Manga_hub is a web commerce book where anyone can sell their products, such as a manga, novel and more.
 We are going to be sharing updates of the project every week.